-We will finally get to visit Pluto, Charon, and the Kuiper Belt!
+We finally got to visit Pluto, Charon, and the Kuiper Belt!
 On January 19, 2006, NASA launched a robot spacecraft on the long journey.
 This mission is called New Horizons.
-The spacecraft will arrive at Pluto in the summer of 2015, then go on to study other objects in the Kuiper Belt from 2018 to 2022.
+The spacecraft arrived at Pluto in July 2015, and will continue to study other objects in the Kuiper Belt from 2018 to 2022.

 With New Horizons, we will visit and learn about the objects at the very edge of our solar system.
 They may help us understand how our solar system formed.